#169 November Status Report

-This month’s report provides an update on new additions and improvements to the EnterTRAINment Junction (EJ) layout.
-As usual, the items in this report are in the order a visitor would encounter them while progressing along the EJ layout’s aisle.
+This month’s report looks at some of items on the EnterTRAINment Junction (EJ) layout that I found of interest that I had not noticed or reported on before.
+As usual, the order in which they are presented is in the order a visitor would see them while progressing along the EJ layout’s aisle.

 MVGRS Big Train Project Coordinator